Latest COVID-19 updates and school response information

 Parents/Caregivers on site

-Primary School will continue to have the same drop-off/pick up arrangements as Term 1.
+Primary School will continue to have the same drop-off/pick up arrangements for Term 3.

 This arrangement will be reviewed as settings continue to evolve.
 Parents/Caregivers will not be permitted in classrooms unless prior arrangement has been made, or unless it is a COVID-19 managed event (e.g., Learning Conversations).